marcel-van-de-kamp/movie-assignments/exercises/11a - processing user input (template driven)/assignment.md

 > Notice that the details that are interpolated, i.e. `{{movie.name}}`, are not updated anymore when changing the input.
 - Change the type of the save button to `submit` and remove the binding to the `click` event.
 - Bind de `ngSubmit` event that is emitted by the `ngForm` directive on the `<form>` element to the `onSaveClicked` function and supply the value of the form as parameter: `onSaveClicked(movieForm.value)`.
 Add a parameter `value` to the `onSaveClicked` function in the movie detail component.
-> If you used the same names in the `name` attributes as the property names of a movie (name, genre, rating), `movieForm.value` will have the same properties as a `Movie`.
+> If you used the same names in the `name` attributes as the property names of a movie (name, genre, rating), `movieForm.value` will have the same properties as a `Movie` except propbably for the `id` property.
-- Because we have removed the 'two way binding' to the `movie` property, we need to map/set the values we receive in the `onSaveClicked` function to the `movie` before calling `emit`.
-So `this.movie.name = value.name` etcetera..
+- Because we have removed the 'two way binding' to the `movie` property, we need to map/set the values we receive in the `onSaveClicked` function to a `movie` before calling `emit`.
+So make a new Movie object within the `OnSaveClicked` method and fill it with the received values and the id of the movie (hint: `this.movie.id`).
+Pass this new Movie object to the `emit` method of the `save` output property.

 **Extra**:
 > Our `movie` model still changes directly when we press the *Escape* key in the `genre` input field.